-We continue to work towards creating a secure core customer base and expect to look towards expanding it in the coming year.
-During the year we were successfully selected as a strategic supplier for one major Medical OEM.
+We continue to work closely with our core customer base and expect to look towards expanding our base in the coming year.

 We have strong relationships with existing customers and are pleased with the progress made towards forging new customer relationships.
 This continues to further strengthen the business and allows us to continue to focus on delivering the latest battery technology to OEMs worldwide in a range of professional markets including Medical and specialist electronics sectors.
 We continue to promote the overall group offering from all of the Company locations to help delivery of the overall growth plan to help ensure a solid future.
 We also continue to drive into new market sectors offering both off the shelf products and custom battery solutions.